WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_7.md

 They replied, "Are you from Galilee too?
 Search and see that no prophet arises from Galilee."
 [The earliest manuscripts do not include 7:53–8:11.] ## The Woman Caught in Adultery

 ###### 53
-[[They went each to his own house, ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+[[They went each to his own house,

 ***